 Pursuant to sub-section (3) of section 129 of the Act, the statement containing the salient features of the financial statement of the Company's subsidiaries, associates and joint ventures entities given in Form AOC-1 is annexed to this report at Annexure 1.
-There has been no material change in the nature of the business of the subsidiaries and during the year, no company has ceased to be/became Subsidiary/ Associate of the Company.
+There has been no material change in the nature of the business of the subsidiaries.